 Second Life is not useful as a modeling tool for engineering, CAD, or creating pro quality animations. (you can, of course, make video recoding of the screen).
 Can't export to standard 3d formats.

 To get a quick sense of what building is like in Second Life, see: Second Life 3D-Construction Tutorial.
-For video, see: second life building
+For video, web search for “second life building”.

 The Second Life is completely built by its users.
 For more screenshots and videos, see Second Life Screenshot Gallery.